wegank/claymore/README.md

 # Claymore

-Claymore is a Rust library for analyzing Windows product keys.
+Claymore is a Rust library for analyzing Microsoft product keys.

 The library currently contains:

-- ```keyinfo```, a module for decoding and encoding Windows product keys,
+- ```keyinfo```, a module for decoding and encoding product keys,
 - ```pkeyconfig```, a module for decoding product key configuration files.
 - ```vamtlite```, a module for checking MAK remaining activation counts.

-The library targets product keys for Windows 8 and later versions of Windows.
+The library targets product keys for:

+- Windows 8 / Server 2012 and later,
+- Office 2013 and later,
+- Visual Studio 2015 and later.

 ## License